mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

 - Compare performance of using basic File apis vs using MemoryMappedFiles

 # Week-by-Week Completion Plan
+	1. First-Round API review for all GPIO phases by first Friday.
+First check-in of an example usage or test case to corefxlab on Day1.
+    2. Basic functional tests written (TDD)
+    3. Basic GPIO Implementation in-progress
+    4. Basic GPIO Implementation finished and checked-in
+    5. Intermediate GPIO Implementation in-progress
+    6. Intermediate GPIO Implementation finished and checked-in
+    7. Advanced GPIO Implementation written and checked-in
+    8. BenchmarkDotNet performance tests written for 100% of Public APIs
+    9. Complete documentation for 100% of Public APIs, including usage examples
+    10. (Stretch) API Review for one of the multi-pin connection types
+    11. (Stretch) Tests, implementation, and documentation checked-in for multi-pin connection
+    12. (Stretch) Complete documentation for multi-pin connection and clean up any remaining work items

 # Documentation and Examples
 - Examples should be in a form that is easily recognizable for someone familiar with rpi developement, regardless of their current programming environment.